taosdata/TDengine/README.md

 ## 8. Testing

-Rust all the test cases is simple:
+To run Rust all the unitest cases is simple:

 ```bash
 make test